 Stuart G. Marcus, MD, FACS

-Dr. Marcus is responsible for implementing the strategic direction for St. Vincent’s Medical Center, and also serves as chief academic officer and professor of surgery for the Frank H. Netter, MD, School of Medicine at Quinnipiac University.
+After joining St. Vincent’s in 2006, Dr. Marcus was named President of St. Vincent’s Medical Center in 2012.
+Prior to that, Dr. Marcus served as Senior Vice President, Chief Medical Officer and Chairman of Oncology at St. Vincent’s.
+Dr. Marcus also serves as professor of surgery for the Frank H. Netter MD School of Medicine at Quinnipiac University.
 He was instrumental in establishing St. Vincent’s as the principal clinical partner for the school.

 Dr. Marcus came to St. Vincent’s in August 2006 from New York University Medical Center, having served as Program Director of the General Surgery training program there and Chief of Surgery at Bellevue Hospital Center.
 Throughout this time, he coordinated the integration of cancer services at Bellevue Hospital Center, creating a multi-disciplinary cancer center there.

-Dr. Marcus holds many professional memberships including the American College of Surgeons, American Association of Cancer Research, American Society of Clinical Oncology, Society of Surgical Oncology, Society for Surgery of the Alimentary Tract, and the American Hepato-Pancreato Biliary Association.
-He serves on the Outcomes Committee of the Society of Surgical Oncology and the Public Policy Committee of the Society for Surgery of the Alimentary Tract.
-He has been involved with multiple basic science and clinical research studies, has published extensively in his field, and is a speaker and presenter at conferences across the country.
+Dr. Marcus holds many professional memberships including the American College of Surgeons, American Society of Clinical Oncology, Society of Surgical Oncology, Society for Surgery of the Alimentary Tract, and the American Hepato-Pancreato Biliary Association.
+He has published extensively in peer reviewed medical journals, and is a speaker and presenter at conferences across the country.